-But the Trump administration has launched a systematic assault on the fairness and accuracy of the 2020 Census.
+Partisan politicians launched a systematic assault on the fairness and accuracy of the 2020 Census.

-Every eligible American wants their voice to be heard and to know that their vote counts in selecting the people and policies that will determine the future of our families and communities.
+Everyone wants their voice to be heard and to know that their vote counts in selecting the people and policies that will determine the future of our families and communities.
 That’s why Common Cause members are stepping up and speaking out to demand a fair and accurate Census — to ensure that we can all have an equal say.